divyaprakash-iitd/cloud_py/README.md

 # Machine Learning-Based Estimation of Superdroplet Growth Rates Using DNS Data

-This repository contains code of the entire workflow of the this project.
+This repository houses the complete workflow for estimating superdroplet growth rates using machine learning techniques applied to Direct Numerical Simulation (DNS) data.

-The `post-processing` directory contains codes which reads the Lagrangian and Eulerian data generated from the DNS at each time-step and processes it to generate superdroplets' data that can be used for training in the form of `training.txt` files.
+- **post-processing**: This directory includes scripts that ingest Lagrangian and Eulerian data from DNS simulations and transform it into a structured format (`training.txt` files) suitable for machine learning model training.

-The `training` directory contains the codes for processing the `training.txt` files in order to generate features and labels that can be fed into the Machine Learning (ML) model.
-There are two types of scaling which has been explored, each in a separate script.
-It also contains the script that trains and validates the model and generates the relevant data and plots.
+- **training**: This directory features scripts that process the `training.txt` files to extract features and labels for the machine learning model.
+It explores two distinct scaling methods, each implemented in separate scripts.
+Additionally, it includes code for training and validating the model, along with generating relevant data outputs and visualizations.

-The `aposteriori` directory contains the code to carry out the a posteriori analysis on the unseen data.
+- **aposteriori**: This directory contains scripts designed to perform a posteriori analysis on unseen data, evaluating the model's performance and generalization capabilities.

-More details can be found in each repository's own README files.
+For more detailed information, please refer to each directory's own README file.